If you’re a member of a couple, it can affect what payments you can get and your payment rate.

 If it’s decided you‘re a member of a couple but you believe this will result in unfair hardship, contact us on your regular payment line.
 We may consider you as single under special provisions in the Social Security Act 1991.
 We assess each request on a case by case basis.

-You may be married or in a registered, de facto or multiple relationship.
+You may be married, in a registered or de facto relationship.

 A registered relationship is one registered under Australian state or territory law.
 This includes civil unions and is recognised in: